sarahmclo/colourway/README.md

 ## About Us

 COLOURWAY: Your Colour Analysts is dedicated to providing a fresh and practical approach to colour analysis.
-Our team of certified experts offers personalised one-on-one consultations to help you discover the perfect palette for your personal style and environment.
+Our team of certified experts offers personalised one-on-one consultations to help you discover the perfect palette for your personal style and everyday environment.
 But we're more than just consultants; we're a community dedicated to exploring the transformative effects of colour through workshops and colour therapy sessions designed to enhance your well-being.

 ## Our Approach